LOADING ...

 (God! how ghastly she looks through her rouge, -- the lady known as Lou.)

-'Twas the crowning cry of a heart's despair, and it thrilled you and through --
+'Twas the crowning cry of a heart's despair, and it thrilled you through and --

 That one of you is a of hell . . . and that one is Dan McGrew."